-What Is a Vehicle Fire Burn Case?
+What Is a Burn Injury Case?

 Burned in a vehicle fire after a car accident in Georgia or South Carolina?
 Our attorneys pursue claims against at-fault drivers, vehicle manufacturers, and mechanics for fire-related burn injuries.